-An application comprises a set of data, action, workflow, connector, and trigger elements that define its requirements.
+An application comprises data, action, workflow, connector, and trigger elements that define its requirements.
 The NS expander is a technology that will generate code instances of high-level patterns for the specific application.
 The expanded code will provide generic functionalities specified in the application definition and will be a fine-grained modular structure that follows the NS theorems (see Figure 1).

-The business logic for the application is now manually programmed inside the expanded modules at pre-defined locations.
+The application's business logic is now manually programmed inside the expanded modules at pre-defined locations.
 The result is an application that implements a certain required business logic and has a fine-grained modular structure.
-As the generated structure of the code is NS compliant, we know that the code is evolvable for all anticipated change drivers corresponding to the underlying NS elements.
+As the code's generated structure is NS compliant, we know that the code is evolvable for all anticipated change drivers corresponding to the underlying NS elements.
 The only location where Combinatorial Effects can be introduced is in the customized code.